opencobra/MASSef/README.md

 # MASSef

-This repository contains all the code to build enzyme-level kinetic models following the eMASS approach (soon to be published).
+This repository contains all the code to build enzyme-level kinetic models following the MASSef (Mass Action Stoichiometric Simulation - Enzyme Fitting) approach (soon to be published).

 To use this package you need:
 - Mathematica, it has been tested on version 10 and 11.